 Life expectancy in Wales

-- In Wales, men living in the most disadvantaged neighbourhoods die on average nine years younger than men living in the most affluent areas.
+- In Wales, men living in the most disadvantaged neighbourhoods die on average seven and a half years younger than men living in the most affluent areas.

 The quality of our health

 It makes a difference to the quality of our health, too.
 Healthy Life Expectancy (HLE) is an estimate of the number of years we live in good or very good general health.

 For women in the most disadvantaged parts of Wales, they can expect to live 53.3 years in good health.
 For women in the least disadvantaged areas, this is 70.2 years – a gap of 16.9 years.

 For Welsh men, the picture is similar.
 Those born in the most disadvantaged areas of Wales can expect to live 54.2 years in good health, compared with 67.6 in the least disadvantaged areas - a gap of 13.4 years.

 Given how closely this data maps to disadvantage and the indicators for income, employment, education, services, the local environment, housing and crime, it is clear that these health factors have a serious impact on the quality of our health and the lengths of our lives.

 Office for National Statistics, National life tables – life expectancy in the UK: 2018 to 2020 (2021)

 Statistics for Wales, Welsh government, Welsh Index of Multiple Deprivation (WIMD): A guide to analysing indicator data, 2019 onwards (2019)